Schools, colleges to reopen in Delhi from Nov 1 after 19 months of COVID-forced closure | Education

 - India

-After 19 months of closure due to the coronavirus pandemic, schools in the national capital will reopen from November 1 for all classes with 50 percent student strength, though classes will continue in the hybrid mode and no student will be forced to attend them offline.
+After 19 months of closure due to the coronavirus pandemic, schools in the national capital will reopen from November 1 for all classes with 50 percent student strength, though classes will continue in the hybrid mode and no student will be forced to attend them offline, the Delhi Government said on Wednesday.

+While many principals and heads of school associations welcomed the decision of the Delhi Disaster Management Authority (DDMA), saying it was taken at ''just the right time'', others felt it was ''delayed''.

 The Delhi government had earlier announced the reopening of schools for classes 9 to 12, colleges and coaching institutions from September 1 following a marked improvement in the COVID-19 situation in the national capital.